This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Click below to jump

-2. The difference between the Vernal Equinox and the Autumnal Equinox : A thorough comparison of the significance of the two holidays
+2. The difference between Vernal Equinox Day and Autumnal Equinox Day : A thorough comparison of the significance of the two holidays

-3. Traditional events held on the Vernal Equinox : ways to enjoy the time with your family
+3. Traditional events held on the Vernal Equinox : How to spend time with the family

 4. What to eat on the Vernal Equinox : Botamochi and its origins